-In fact, consideration (ie. “Persuasive”) B2B content has 90% fewer total links than B2B content at the start of the customer journey (ie. “Entertainment”).
+In fact, consideration (ie. “Persuasive”) B2B content has 90% fewer total links than B2B content at the start of the customer journey (ie. “Entertainment” content).

-But it’s still good to know what kind of B2B content marketing attracts attention at the bottom of the funnel.
+But it’s still important to know what kind of B2B content marketing attracts attention at the bottom of the funnel.

 And FAQ fits this criteria, attracting 5 links on average per article.

-Take this FAQ piece from Microsoft on their retirement of Internet Explorer 11.
+Take this FAQ piece from Microsoft on its retirement of Internet Explorer 11.